taoheorg/taohe/doc/Timestamp.md

 ## Function `read`

-Immutable read-only reference to the timestamp, and child tao.
+Immutable read-only reference to the timestamp, and the <code>content</code>.
 Timestamp is the on-chain timestamp, to prevent manipulation.